4nd2in/edu/pages/nginx.md

 			-
 	- ### HTTP map module
 		- The `map` creates a new variable whose value depends on values of one or more of the source variables specified in the first parameter.
 		- The `default` parameter sets the resulting value if the source value matches none of the specified variants.
-When default is not specified, the default
+When default is not specified, the default resulting value will be an empty string.
 	-
 - Source
 	- https://nginx.org/en/docs